ggustin93/ghostly-plus-dashboard/memory-bank/activeContext.md

     -   The Supabase client initialization in `frontend/src/lib/supabase/client.ts` has been updated to use `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` environment variables.
 This allows for dynamic configuration of the Supabase instance targeted by the frontend.
     -   This change facilitates the agreed-upon strategy: using a **Supabase Cloud instance for development and testing** (configured via `frontend/.env`) for ease of setup and iteration, while the **self-hosted Supabase instance on the VUB machine remains the target for production** to ensure data sovereignty and control, aligning with GDPR requirements for sensitive medical data.
     -   The `frontend/.env` file becomes the control point for switching the Supabase backend during development (e.g., between a personal Cloud dev instance, a shared team Cloud dev instance, or a local/VUB dev instance).

+-   **Production Deployment Strategy with Coolify (2025-06-01):**
+    -   After evaluation, we've decided to implement Coolify for production deployment on the VUB Ubuntu server, replacing the manual deployment process previously outlined in `docs/02_SETUP_AND_DEVELOPMENT/prod_env_setup.md`.
+    -   Coolify provides a web-based GUI for Docker container management, eliminating the need for direct SSH access for routine deployment and maintenance tasks.
+    -   This approach is especially beneficial for the GHOSTLY+ multi-center clinical trial, as it:
+        -   Simplifies deployment and management across hospital sites
+        -   Provides centralized environment variable management
+        -   Offers built-in monitoring and logging features
+        -   Streamlines backup procedures for database and storage volumes
+        -   Facilitates SSL certificate management through Let's Encrypt integration
+    -   The deployment documentation is being updated to reflect this change, while maintaining compatibility with our existing Docker Compose configuration.
+    -   This choice aligns with our GDPR compliance requirements while reducing the operational complexity for research team members who need to manage the production environment.

 -   **UI Refinements & Vercel Deployment (Current Session):**
     -   Successfully deployed the application to Vercel.
     -   Fixed `TS6133: 'i18n' is declared but its value is never read` error in `frontend/src/components/layouts/header.tsx` by removing unused `i18n` variable, enabling Vercel build.